Rockford Art Museum | (815) 968-2787

 Important museum collections include the Arnold Gilbert Photography Collection, Hager Collection of self-taught African American art, Stevens Collection of contemporary art, Wiiken Collection of studio glass, and the Francis and June Spiezer Collection, called "the most significant collection of Chicago art, inside or outside the city" by art critic Paul Klein.

 A non-profit, public museum, RAM is supported by memberships, individual and corporate contributions, and partially supported by a grant from the Illinois Arts Council Agency and by the Armer Ahlstrand Charitable Foundation.
-Proceeds from Art with a View, Art in Bloom, Greenwich Village Art Fair, Evergreen Ball, and the Rockford Art Museum Store provide additional financial support.
+Proceeds from Women's Art Board, Greenwich Village Art Fair, RAM's Pop-Up Restaurant Series, Art in Bloom, Fashion in Bloom, the Rockford Art Museum Store, and more provide additional support.